leobarreiro/generator-springboot-api/README.md

 * A set of curl requests

 # How to use
+Remember you must install npm, yeoman and generator-springboot-api before use them.
+See the Prerequisites above.

 1. Start from this command
 ```
 $ yo springboot-api
 ```

-2. Type a groupId using maven patterns (e.g. org.javaleo.api)
+2. Type a groupId using maven patterns (e.g. com.botzcamp.api)

-3. Type an artifactId using maven patterns (e.g. springfield)
+3. Type an artifactId using maven patterns (e.g. myApplication)

-3. Choose a embed servers (mandatory)
+4. Choose a embed servers (mandatory)
 * undertow
 * tomcat
 * jetty

-4. Pick other options
+5. Select the aditional options as below
+* Devtools
 * Mongo DB
-* RabbitMQ AMQP
-* Apache Kafka
 * Redis Cache
-* Postgres Database
 * Spring Actuator
-* InfluxDB Metrics
+* Metrics InfluxDB
+* Swagger Docs

+6. Select a message queue if you want
+* None
+* RabbitMQ
+* Apache Kafka
+* MQTT

-After this, the generator will assembly your springboot api, using all the resources choosen.
+After this simple options, the generator will assembly your springboot api, using all the resources choosen.

-5. Compile with Maven
+7. Compile with Maven
+Once your application is assembled, compile it using maven:

 ```
 $ cd path_to_your_app
 $ mvn clean package -U
 ```

-6. After maven compilation, all the resources can be found in the *target* directory
+8. After this maven command, all the resources compiled can be found in the *target* directory
-* JAR file compiled
+* JAR file compiled;
-* Script shell to set up a complete docker stack
+* Script shell to set up a complete docker stack (and a docker-compose file);
-* Curl requests
+* Script shell to use your API with standalone docker container dependencies;
+* A complete set of curl requests, corresponding to the integrations you had choose;
-* Postman collection to test your api
+* A postman collection to test your API.

 ```
 $ cd target
 ```

-7. In the case you want to set up the complete docker stack, use the shell script *stack.sh*.
+9. If you want to set up the complete docker stack, use the shell script *stack.sh*.
 This script will build the docker image using the jar file and set up the stack, including all the services defined.

 First turn the script executable:
 ```
 $ chmod +x stack.sh
 ```
-Execute the script:
+And finnaly execute the script:
 ```
 $ ./stack.sh
 ```

-Note: In order to use *docker stack* and *docker service* you must initialize the swarm before:
+Note: In order to use *docker stack* and *docker service* you must initialize the swarm-mode before:
 ```
 $ docker swarm init
 ```